kawu/hhu-dl-materials-2019/high-api/lstm.md

 ```
 This is because PyTorch LSTM requires that you submit the input sequences in
 batches.
 The third required dimension is thus the size of the batch.
-If we insist that we just want to transform the single `xs` sequence, we can
+If we insist that we just want to apply the LSTM to the single `xs` sequence,
-transform it to a single element batch.
+we can transform it to a single-element batch.

 If you look at the `input` section of the [LSTM
 documentation](https://pytorch.org/docs/stable/nn.html?highlight=lstm#torch.nn.LSTM),